ADA & Universal Design

 Just like large public spaces, tiny homes need to be accessible for their users.
-While the square footage is significantly minimized in comparison to regular single family homes, tiny homes are just as easily made into accessible spaces.
-Utilizing the multi functionality that is already so prominent in the tiny house community designers are able to create seamless transitions for their users.
+While the square footage is significantly minimized in comparison to regular single-family homes, tiny homes are just as easily made into accessible spaces.
+Utilizing the multi-functionality that is already so prominent in the tiny house community designers are able to create seamless transitions for their users.

 At B&B Micro Manufacturing our designers are able to utilize universal design principles to achieve a unique one of kind space for each client.
 Here are some tiny home accessible design solutions:

-- 5’ turning radius in common area
+- 5’ turning radius in a common area

 - 3’ wide ‘hallways’